jackdbd/http-response-headers-for-web-security/slides/Referrer-Policy.md

 <!--
 Referer logging is a form of tracking.
 Referer logging is used to allow websites and web servers to identify where people are visiting them from, for promotional or statistical purposes.

+For example:

+- request from subreddit A to subreddit B: same origin, send everything.
+- request from reddit to twitter: same just the origin.

 - [Referrer-Policy on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy)
 - [Referer header: Privacy and security concerns](https://developer.mozilla.org/en-US/docs/Web/Security/Referer_header:_privacy_and_security_concerns)
 - [HTTP Headers - The State of the Web](https://youtu.be/riPSW5P127M?si=_dRFGRBC0Q8JEiV-&t=1062)